-The main temple structure was started during the late Ptolemaic era and completed during the reign of Roman emperor Augustus, who became pharaoh of Egypt following the reign of Cleopatra VII.
+The main temple structure was started during the late Ptolemaic period.
+And it was completed during the reign of Roman emperor Augustus, who became pharaoh of Egypt following the reign of Cleopatra VII.

 Dendera: The Temple of Hathor